b00f/b00f.github.io/_posts/2022-02-17-security_of_proof_of_stake.md

 With the mindset of racing between forks, a [Proof of Stake](https://bitcointalk.org/index.php?topic=27787.0) blockchain looks insecure since there is no work involved, only stake, therefore validators lose nothing if they bet on both forks.
-This is the so-called “Nothing at Stake” attack.
+This is known as “Nothing at Stake” attack.

 ### Always available

 Nakamoto consensus protocol that is applied in Bitcoin, prioritizes liveness (availability) over safety (consistency).
 In the model, the blockchain is always available but the safety is not guaranteed.
 The below chart shows how an attacker can rewrite the blocks with the probability less than 0.1%.
-For example an attacker with 10% of the mining power can rewrite last 5 blocks and an attacker with 45% of mining power can rewrite last 340 blocks, which is 56 hours, or 2.5 days.[^1]
+For example an attacker with 10% of the mining power can rewrite the last 5 blocks (less than one hour), while attacker with 45% of mining power can rewrite the last 340 blocks (about 56 hours, or 2.5 days).[^1]

 ![Attacking bitcoin with probability less than 0.01%](../_site/assets/images/../../../assets/images/bitcoin_attacker_probability_less_than_0.001.png)